MicroStrategy/rest-api-docs/docs/common-workflows/manage-subtotal-objects/retrieve-a-subtotals-definition.md

 ---
-title: Workflow Sample - Retrieve a Subtotal's Definition
+title: Workflow sample - Retrieve a subtotal's definition
-sidebar_label: Retrieve a Subtotal's Definition
+sidebar_label: Retrieve a subtotal's definition
 description: This topic covers several workflows for retrieving a metric's definition.
 ---